 - Take your opponent down using an appropriate takedown technique.

-- Finish the guillotine escape from the ground, and then pass his guard and reverse the game.
+- Finish the guillotine escape from the ground, pass his guard and reverse the game.

 Need more help!

-The guillotine choke is an excellent submission from the guard and other positions in Brazilian Jiu-Jitsu, wrestling, and MMA.
-Aside from that, it is one of the most effective attacks that every practitioner should learn and master as quickly as possible.
+The guillotine choke is an excellent submission in Brazilian Jiu-Jitsu, wrestling, and MMA that can be done from the guard and other positions.
+It is one of the most effective attacks that every practitioner should learn and master as quickly as possible.

 Although, beginner or advanced MMA And BJJ practitioners will have several issues setting up or escaping a guillotine choke submission.

 The BJJ tutorial above can help you set up a guillotine choke from guard, standing, etc. Also, it will give some significant steps to escape this choke variation.
-Eventually, I hope it will help you so far in building a brutal attacking system.
+Eventually, I hope it will help you build a brutal attacking system.

 Speak your mind; Is the guillotine choke one of your favorite submissions in jiu-jitsu?